-A total of 60 diurnal bird species were detected across the survey period (Appendix C).
-This is a slight increase in species diversity to previous years (ELA 2021).
-There was only the one species listed under the Biodiversity Conservation Act which was detected throughout the survey.
-The Gang-gang cockatoo (Callocephalon fimbriatum) was observed at site 4 and incidentally.
-Ganggang cockatoos have been observed at the site in previous surveys.
-Many other threatened bird species known to the area, eg Scarlet robin (Petroica boodang), Flame robin (Petroica phoenicea), Diamond firetail (Stagonopleura guttata), are migratory species and are more frequent in the winter months.
+A total of 57 diurnal bird species were detected across the survey period (Appendix C).
+This is a slight decrease in species diversity from 2023 results but similar to the years previous to that (ScatsAbout and SG Ecology 2023).
+There was only the one endangered species listed under the Biodiversity Conservation Act observed during the survey.
+This was the Gang-gang cockatoo (Callocephalon fimbriatum) and the species was observed at all sites on every day and in flocks containing up to 23 individuals.
+Gang-gang cockatoos have been observed at the site in previous surveys, however not in the large flock sizes observed during this year.
+Individuals were observed investigating tree hollows, however no nesting was detected, although young would be expected to have fledged by the survey period.
+Survey timing also impacts the detection of other threatened species that are known to be present in the area.
+Species such as the Scarlet robin (Petroica boodang), Flame robin (Petroica phoenicea) and Diamond firetail (Stagonopleura guttata) are migratory species which are more frequent in the winter months.
+Supplementary surveys during the cooler periods have identified Scarlet robins at the site.

-Species diversity different between sites, ranging from 18 to 33 species per site.
-Site diversity has varied over the years, with the 2021 survey detecting a consistently higher diversity across all sites (Figure 11).
-The results from this survey are similar to other years at all but site 3.
-Site 3 was significantly lower in diversity, with only 18 species observed.
-A noticeable difference in this site was the abundance of Noisy minors and a grazing impacted understorey.
+Species diversity different between sites, ranging from 20 to 35 species per site.
+Site diversity was similar to the previous year and showed a distinct reduction in diversity at site 3 when compared with the other sites (Figure 11).
+As in previous years, Noisy minors continue to dominate the site.
 Noisy minors have been continually identified as an issue for other bird species and the general health of the woodlands.
 Noisy minors aggressively exclude and out-compete other birds and with the absence of small woodland birds, an increase in invertebrates can lead to localised tree dieback.
-Grazing impacts from the feral sheep herd on site also promotes Noisy minor dominance by removing the shrubby understorey and protection for smaller birds.
+Small woodland birds benefit from a shrubby understorey for protection and a legacy of the grazing from the feral sheep herd is a reduced shrubby understory species will assist in providing protection to small woodland birds and the current dominance of noisy minors in the bird assemblage.

-Figure 11: Total species observed per site during the 2 ha surveys (2014-2023)
+Figure 11 Total species observed per site during the 2 ha surveys (2014-2024)